touhid314/voice-enhancer-gui/README.md

 # DeepFilterNet2 Voice Enhancement Utility

-This project provides a utility for enhancing voice quality in audio and video files using [DeepFilterNet2](https://github.com/yuguochencuc/DeepFilterNet2).
+A very simple GUI for noise removal and voice enhancement in audio and video files using [DeepFilterNet2](https://github.com/yuguochencuc/DeepFilterNet2).

 ## Features